Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 Plant sources - spinach, various greens, pumpkin, avocado...

 Vitamin E can be found in plants because plants use a process called photosynthesis.
 This process uses oxygen, water, and the sun to make glucose.
 This process requires that the plants have adequate antioxidants, so it is not surprising we see vitamin E scattered among plant-based foods.

 Grass-fed and finished (physically mature) beef will also have higher vitamin E than factory-farmed beef because of the cows' diet.

 If we were to look at foods just based on their vitamin E content, it would appear that wheat germ oil would be the best source.
 However, wheat germ oil is also extremely rich in polyunsaturated fat.
 Therefore, the vitamin E in the oil should not be counted toward daily requirements for the body’s metabolic functions.
 Similarly, brain should also not be used for vitamin E requirements because it is so rich in polyunsaturated fat.

-Supplements tend to come in a few forms:
+If you're choosing vitamin E supplements, it's good to know they tend to come in a few forms:

 - As d-alpha tocopherol (with nothing else)

 - As d-alpha tocopherol with mixed tocopherols and tocotrienols

 Dl-alpha tocopherol is synthetic and is less bioactive than d-alpha tocopherol.
 For those reasons, I do not recommend you use dl-alpha tocopherol.